ualib/agda-algebras/extensionality.rst

 Classical and constructive reasoning
 ------------------------------------

-The version of the :term:`Calculus of Inductive Constructions` (CiC) implemented in Lean includes :term:`dependent function types <dependent function type>`, :term:`inductive types <inductive type>`, and a hierarchy of :term:`universes` that starts with an :term:`impredicative` ``Prop`` type at the bottom.
+The version of the :term:`Calculus of Inductive Constructions` (CiC) implemented in Lean includes :term:`dependent function types <dependent function type>`, :term:`inductive types <inductive type>`, and a hierarchy of :term:`universes` that starts with the :term:`impredicative` ``Prop`` type at the bottom.

-Lean extends :term:`CiC` with additional axioms and rules in order to make proof construction easier and more versatile by making the language more expressive.
+Lean extends the :term:`CiC` with additional axioms and rules in order to make the language more expressive and versatile so that the statements of theorems and the constructions of proofs are simpler and more elegant.

 Adding axioms to a foundational system can have negative consequences, beyond concerns about correctness and consistency.
-In particular, whether or not our theorems and proofs have computational content depends on whether we abstain from the use of certain classical axioms, as we now discuss.
+In particular, whether the theorems and proofs expressed in the extended system have computational content depends on whether we abstain from the use of certain classical axioms.

-Lean is designed to support **classical reasoning** as well as **computational**, or **constructive reasoning**.
+Lean is designed to support **classical reasoning** as well as **computational** (or **constructive**) **reasoning**.

 By adhering to a "computationally pure" fragment of logic, we enjoy guarantees that closed expressions in the system evaluate to :term:`canonical normal forms <canonical normal form>`.
-For example, any closed :term:`computationally pure` expression of type ℕ will reduce to a number.
+For example, every closed computationally pure expression of type ℕ will reduce to a number.

-The `Lean Standard Library`_ (:term:`LSL`) defines an additional axiom, :term:`proposition extensionality`, and a :term:`quotient` construction.
-These in turn imply the principle of :term:`function extensionality`.
+Two axioms that the `Lean Standard Library`_ (:term:`LSL`) adds to :term:`CiC` are :term:`proposition extensionality` and a :term:`quotient` construction, which in turn imply the principle of :term:`function extensionality`.
 These extensions are used to develop theories of sets and finite sets, but as we will see,

   *using such axiomatic extensions can block evaluation in Lean's kernel*